B2B Demand Generation Glossary

 Account-Based Marketing

 Account-based marketing is the strategic approach of treating individual target accounts as markets of one, delivering personalized campaigns to specific companies rather than broad audience segments.
-ABM requires close sales-marketing alignment and typically focuses on high-value enterprise accounts with complex buying committees across extended sales cycles.
+ABM demands close sales-marketing alignment and focuses almost entirely on high-value enterprise accounts where complex buying committees and extended sales cycles make broad-audience tactics wasteful by design.

 Related Terms: Buying Committee, Ideal Client Profile, Intent Data